Mobility Offer Allocations in Corporate Settings: Vehicle Classes

 In application scenarios where vehicle interchangeability is given, the ILP model proposed in this section can help to compute solutions more efficiently.
 In cases where vehicle interchangeability is not given, methods from Section~$\ref{sec:solutionAlgorithms}$ can be applied.
 Note that instances of the MOAP and the MOAPVC can be directly transformed into each other by either omitting vehicle class information or by introducing artificial vehicle classes consisting of single vehicles.
 Thus, both problem definitions are equally general.

 In practice, the identification of vehicles to be used interchangeably depends not only on distinguishing features such as the number of seats, trunk size, cost, energy consumption, or others, but also on the possibility for users to choose mobility options based on such features.
 In addition to that, vehicle specific appointments for technical inspections or maintenance prevent interchangeability.
-An interesting use-case where vehicle interchangeability does not apply is station based car sharing.
+An interesting use-case where vehicle interchangeability does not apply are car sharing systems {where each vehicle is bound to one fixed location}.
 There, although many vehicles might be of exactly the same type, most users would accept only vehicles located conveniently, e.g., close to their home address.
 This choice differs for individual users (i.e., demands), thus preventing vehicle interchangeability.
 If vehicle classes are not given as an explicit input but are still comprised in many problem instances, one could try to detect them automatically, e.g., following the linear time approach of \cite{lueker1979} for deciding interval graph isomorphisms.